lealceldeiro/gems/HighPerformanceJavaPersistence/Chapter02/README.md

 So, if a business case requires only a subset of all entity properties, fetching extra columns becomes a waste of database and application resources (CPU, Memory, I/O, Networking).

 ## 7. Transactions

+A transaction is a collection of read and write operations that can either succeed or fail together, as a unit.
+All database statements must execute within a transactional context, even when the database client doesn’t explicitly define its boundaries.

+ACID (Atomicity, Consistency, Isolation and Durability) are the four disctintive characteristics of transactions.

+### 7.1 Atomicity

+Atomicity is the property of grouping multiple operations into an all-or-nothing unit of work, which can succeed only if all individual operations succeed.

+### 7.2 Consistency